ryanmello/lilli/QUICKSTART.md

 🌸 You: exit

-Thank you for using Bloomer Agent!
+Thank you for using Lilli!
 Have a great day! 🌸
 ```

 ## Configuration Tips